Security Advisories and CVEs

 Impact

-A vulnerability has been identified in the NeuVector version up to and including 5.4.4, where sensitive information is leaked into the manager container’s log.
-The listed fields can be caught in the log:
+A vulnerability in NeuVector versions up to and including 5.4.4 could leak sensitive information in the manager container logs.
+The following fields may appear in logs:

 X-R-Sess